shafnasir/MyPlanBook/PB.md

 **Priority: Medium**

-## Body Fat Percentage Calculator and Logger - User Story #8
+## Calculate and Log Body Fat Percentage - User Story #8

-As someone who cares about my health and fitness, I want to calculate and record my body fat percentage over time and see my progress so that I can determine how lean I am and determine the progression of my bodily composition.
+As someone who cares about my health and fitness, I want to calculate and record my body fat percentage over time so that I can determine how lean I am and determine the progression of my bodily composition.

 **Criteria of Satisfaction**
 - Calculate and record bodyfat percentage based on skin fold caliper measurements and a waist measurement for a given day.
-- Select a date for bodyfat percentage calculation.
+- Select a date for body fat percentage calculation.
-- See past bodyfat percentages from previous days.
+- See past body fat percentages from previous days.
-- See a graphical representation of the change in bodyfat percentage over time.
+- See a graphical representation of the change in body fat percentage over time.

 **Story Points Estimate: 3**

 **Priority: Low**

-## Body Weight Logger - User Story #9
+## Log Body Weight - User Story #9
 As someone who cares about my health and fitness, I want to keep records of my body weight in pounds and kilograms over time so that I can keep track of my weight loss, weight maintenance, or weight gain progression.

 **Criteria of Satisfaction**